ssbc/envelope-spec/vectors/README.md

 # Test vectors

 The following test vectors are provided to check your implementation of this spec.

-If you're going to test any of them make sure you pass:
+The highest level vectors which will tell you whether you have everything working are:
+The highest level vectors you need to be able to pass are:
-- `box1.json`
+- `box*.json`
-- `unbox1.json`
+- `unbox*.json`

-The other test vectors provided are here to help you check particular steps which are crucial the box / unbox process.
+The other test vectors are provided as stepping stones for imporant parts the spec:
+- `derive_secret*.json` : deriving keys from the master `msg_key`
+- `slot*.json` + `unslot*.json` : creating and reading from a `key_slot`
+- `cloaked_id*.json` : creating a "cloaked" message id from and message which has an envelope

 ## Format